 Order on Amazon | Support local bookstores

 “The lives of the Barretts, a normal suburban New England family, are torn apart when fourteen-year-old Marjorie begins to display signs of acute schizophrenia.
-[But the local priest] Father Wanderly suggests an exorcism; he believes the vulnerable teenager is the victim of demonic possession.”
+[But the local priest] Father Wanderly suggests an exorcism; he believes the vulnerable teenager is the victim of a possession.”

 I hope you enjoy these spooky books for Halloween!
+Do you have any favorite books to read or movies to watch during spooky season?